cjdbarlow/Part-One/temperature.md

         * How much evaporative cooling is occurring
         This is function of humidity.
             * At 100% relative humidity, no evaporative cooling will take place and the temperatures will be equal
-            * As humidity decreases, the temperature difference will become more marked, and humidity can be calculated
+            * As humidity decreases, evaporative cooling will cool the wet thermometer, and the temperature difference allows humidity to be determined

 ##Humidification
 Humidification refers to increasing the water content of inspired patient gases.
 Methods of humidification can be: